redhat-developer/odo/docs/proposals/improved-schema-for-services.md

-### We have access to ClusterServiceVersion
+### User has access to ClusterServiceVersion

-The approach is to just go through the keys provided by the user against the ones present in the ClusterServiceVersion's CRDDescription. if the user has provided parameters which aren't present in the Description ( SpecDescriptors ) then we show an error with all the parameters that are incorrectly provided.
+The approach is to go through the keys provided by the user against the ones present in the ClusterServiceVersion's CRDDescription. if the user has provided parameters which aren't present in the Description ( SpecDescriptors ) then we show an error with all the parameters that are incorrectly provided.

 ## "odo catalog list services"